Dejan Petković: International career

 Petković started playing by SFR Yugoslavia youth teams when he was 15 years old.
 In that age, he even scored one of the fastest goals in football, after just three seconds in a match against Cyprus.
 He was later called to 1992 Toulon Tournament, alongside players like Savo Milošević, Zoran Mirković, Željko Cicović, Elvir Bolić, Spira Grujić, Mitko Stojkovski, Srđan Bajčetić, Miladin Bečanović, Igor Taševski, Sretko Vuksanović and Željko Tadić.
-His team made a runner-up campaign, in which Petković scored two goals in a 3–0 triumph over United States (against players such as Brad Friedel, Claudio Reyna, Alexi Lalas and Cobi Jones).
+His team made a runner-up campaign, in which Petković scored two goals in a 3–0 triumph over the United States (against players such as Brad Friedel, Claudio Reyna, Alexi Lalas and Cobi Jones).

 While still playing in that youth tournament, he received his first call up to the senior national team, being included for the UEFA Euro 1992 squad.
 Yugoslav coaches had already called eighteen from the twenty allowed players, without Croats, keeping some Macedonians, two Slovenes and just one Bosniak alongside the Serbs and Montenegrins.
 It was expected that the later two players would be Miroslav Đukić and Dragiša Binić, but Petković and Slobodan Krčmarević were included instead.
-Just one day after that 3–0 winning game against USA at the Toulon Tournament, played in May 27, Petković made his first appearance for the main Yugoslav team, an unofficial friendly against ACF Fiorentina in May 28.
+Just one day after that 3–0 winning game against USA at the Toulon Tournament, played on May 27, Petković made his first appearance for the main Yugoslav team, an unofficial friendly against AC Fiorentina on May 28.
 He was even a starting player in the match - Omerović (Leković), Radinović (Novak), Petrić (Milanič), Dubajić; Mihajlović, Jugović, Brnović, Jokanović; Mijatović, Stojković and him (replaced by Jakovljević).
 Jokanović scored first in Stadio Artemio Franchi, but the Italian club did won by 2–1.
 It would be the last match of the old Yugoslavia national team before its name being reduced to the Serbia and Montenegro federation.